-During the prior reporting period, HCD do not comply with ASX Principle 4.1 which requires that the audit committee has three members.
-The Committee has two members, both of whom are independent.
-Having regard to the size of the Group and the nature of its activities, the appointment of a third member is not warranted.
+During the prior reporting period, HCD do not comply with ASX Principle 4.1 which requires that the audit committee has three members and a majority of whom are independent directors.
+The Committee has three members, one of which is independent.
+Having regard to the size of the Group and the nature of its activities, the appointment of additional independent members is not warranted.
+The chair of the committee is an independent director who is not the chair of the board.